-%
+iOS 14.5 and watchOS 7.4 Let You Unlock iPhone Using Face ID Whilst Wearing a Mask

 Ever since the COVID-19 pandemic started, people have been struggling to unlock iPhones that use Face ID whilst wearing a mask.
 You can try and enter passcode screen in a more efficient way, but ultimately you’re still typing in the passcode.
-However, A look through the iOS 14.5 and watchOS 7.4 developer betas indicates Apple may be about to fix that.
+However, a look through the iOS 14.5 and watchOS 7.4 developer betas indicates Apple may be about to fix that.

 Unlock iPhone Whilst Wearing a Mask With iOS 14.5 and watchOS 7.4

-The latest developer beta shows that there is an option to unlock your iphone with your Apple Watch when you’re wearing a mask using Face ID.
+The latest developer beta shows that there is an option to unlock your iPhone with your Apple Watch when you’re wearing a mask using Face ID.
 Go to Settings > Face ID & Passcode and scroll down to Apple Watch.
 Tap the switch next to the option so it’s green.

 When you do this, the next time you go to unlock your iPhone wearing a mask, Face ID will recognize that and your Apple Watch will vibrate.
 Your phone is now unlocked.